Hi-PACE/hipace/docs/source/run/parameters.rst

 The laser profile is defined by :math:`a(x,y,z) = a_0 * \mathrm{exp}[-(x^2/w0_x^2 + y^2/w0_y^2 + z^2/L0^2)]`.
 The model implemented is the one from [C. Benedetti et al. Plasma Phys.
 Control.
 Fusion 60.1: 014002 (2017)].
-Unlike for ``beams`` and ``plasmas``, all the laser pulses are currently stored on the same array, which you can find in the output openPMD file as `laser_real` (for the real part of the envelope) and `laser_imag` for its imaginary part.
+Unlike for ``beams`` and ``plasmas``, all the laser pulses are currently stored on the same array, which you can find in the output openPMD file as a complex array named `laserEnvelope`.
 Parameters starting with ``lasers.`` apply to all laser pulses, parameters starting with ``<laser name>`` apply to a single laser pulse.

 * ``lasers.names`` (list of `string`) optional (default `no_laser`)